* Read Knowledge Wisdom and Science first

 There is no centralization in Existence.
 There is no ‘creator, sustainer, controller and destroyer’.
 There is decentralized self-regulation in Existence.

-The atom is thus the fundamental basis for orderliness in existence, and its continuity.
 This ‘orderliness’ is seen across all 4 ‘natural-orders’, and except in the human, on this planet.

 Units in Existence are self-organized, or in ‘orderliness within’ and participate in the larger orderliness.
 No one is ‘organizing’ this from the outside.
 This is their natural state of being.